dgmartin/Dragomock/README.md

 Please note that at least one subscription key must be provided.
 Only one translator can be used at any given time.
 If both subscription keys are provided the Google Translator service will take priority.
 If no subscription keys are provided an exception will be thrown.

+## Release Notes

+#### 0.6.0
+ - Added Translation Util project for testing and running Dragomock
+ - Added the ability to rely on default values for many of the properties when declaring your DragoMock settings in build.gradle
+ - Dragomock now supports the use of the Google Cloud Translation API
+ - Added support for including copyright information into your generated files
+ - DragoPluginExtension now allows for the FileType to be declared as a string value.
+FileType class import is no longer required when declaring your DragoMock settings in build.gradle
+ - Code cleanup and updated documentation

 ## Planned Improvements